 Since 2008, Barbara has led the Animal Cancer Foundation’s efforts to increase philanthropic support for comparative oncology research.
 She directs the organization’s day-to-day management.
-She is most proud of instituting annual Comparative Oncology Awards, grants to comparative oncology research teams.
+She is most proud of increasing the grant-making capacity of the orgnization to contribute to basic scientific knowledge of cancer.
 Prior to joining the organization, Barbara taught English Language Arts in the Manhasset Public Schools and was advisor to the National Junior Honor Society.
 She received the Exemplars Teacher of the Year Award in 1997.
-She is a member of the National Council of Teachers of English (NCTE), National Association of Gifted Children (NAGC), and volunteers as Vice President of the local chapter of the Association of Gifted and Talented Education in New York.
+She is a member of the National Council of Teachers of English (NCTE), National Association of Gifted Children (NAGC), and volunteers as Secretary of the local chapter of the Association of Gifted and Talented Education in New York.

 Barbara received her Bachelor’s degree in Political Science and certification in the Community Health Program from Tufts University.
 She earned a Masters of Science in Secondary Education/English from Long Island University/CW Post.

 She volunteered for a decade as the vice president of Long Island Golden Retriever Rescue, currently volunteers for Sunshine Golden Retriever Rescue, and has herself lost two beloved dogs to cancer.
 Barbara is married with one child.
 She currently has two rescued dogs: a golden retriever and a poodle mix.